Jive Bunny and the Mastermixers

-Jive Bunny and the Mastermixers were a British novelty pop music act from Rotherham, South Yorkshire, England.
-The face of the group was Jive Bunny, a cartoon rabbit who appeared in the videos, and also (as a human being in a costume) did promotional appearances for them.
+Jive Bunny and the Mastermixers are a British novelty pop music act from Rotherham, South Yorkshire, England.
+The face of the group was Jive Bunny, a cartoon rabbit who appeared in their music videos.
+Costumed actors also made promotional appearances as the character.

 Doncaster DJ and producer Les Hemstock created the original "Swing the Mood" mix for the Music Factory owned Mastermix DJ service.
 It was then taken from there and developed as a single release by father and son team John and Andrew Pickles.
 The name Jive Bunny was devised by Andy Pickles.
-Ian Morgan a fellow DJ and co-producer also engineered and mixed some of the early releases along with Andy Pickles.
+Ian Morgan, a fellow DJ and co-producer, also engineered and mixed some of the early releases along with Andy Pickles.
 Morgan was replaced in the early 1990s by DJ and producer Mark "The Hitman" Smith.

 Jive Bunny's three number ones during 1989 were "Swing the Mood", "That's What I Like" and "Let's Party".
 All three songs used sampling and synthesisers to combine pop music from the early rock 'n' roll era together into a medley.

 Musical career

 The act had 11 entries in the UK singles chart between July 1989 and November 1991.
 Each track used a sampled instrumental theme to join the old songs together, in much the same way as dance music megamixes.
 "Swing the Mood" began with Glenn Miller's "In the Mood" (a recording from 1939), followed immediately by rhythmic re-editing of Bill Haley and His Comets' "Rock Around the Clock", Little Richard's "Tutti Frutti" and the Everly Brothers' "Wake Up, Little Susie".
-The recording also had a short extract from "The Glenn Miller Story" (1954) with James Stewart as Glenn Miller.
+The recording also had a short extract from The Glenn Miller Story (1954) with James Stewart as Glenn Miller.
 "Swing the Mood" was No. 1 for five weeks on the UK Singles Chart in 1989, and quickly caught on in the United States, where it reached No. 11 on the Billboard Hot 100 chart.

 "That's What I Like" featured the theme music from the television police drama Hawaii Five-O, with overlaid excerpts from rock hits like Chubby Checker's "The Twist" and Ernie Maresca's "Shout!
 Shout!
 (Knock Yourself Out)".
 "Let's Party" (released originally in the U.S. as "March of the Mods") used "March of the Mods" (also known as the Finnjenka Dance), interpolating Del Shannon's "Runaway" and The Wrens' "Come Back My Love" among others.

-In the UK "Let's Party" was a Christmas hit with samples of Wizzard's "I Wish It Could Be Christmas Everyday", Slade's "Merry Xmas Everybody" and Gary Glitter's "Another Rock 'N' Roll Christmas".
-Recently this has been remixed to remove the Gary Glitter track to avoid controversy over his subsequent criminal convictions and, somewhat anachronistically, replace it with Mariah Carey's "All I Want For Christmas Is You", should any radio stations wish to play it over the Christmas period.
+In the United Kingdom, "Let's Party" was a Christmas hit with samples of Wizzard's "I Wish It Could Be Christmas Everyday", Slade's "Merry Xmas Everybody" and Gary Glitter's "Another Rock 'N' Roll Christmas".
+Recently this has been remixed to remove the Gary Glitter track to avoid controversy over his subsequent criminal convictions and, somewhat anachronistically, replace it with Mariah Carey's "All I Want for Christmas Is You", should any radio stations wish to play it over the Christmas period.
 They did not have permission to use the original Wizzard recording so Roy Wood re-recorded the part of the track for them.